snooppr/shotstars/README.md

 <img src="https://raw.githubusercontent.com/snooppr/shotstars/main/images/CLI.png" />

-Shotstars allows you to monitor any repository from the outside.
+Shotstars allows you to monitor any public repository from a distance.
-For example, can a network user say: how many stars have been added or subtracted from some interesting GitHub repository in a month? *(IT hosting does not provide information on the decrease in stars, even to the owner of its own projects)*.
+For example, can a web user tell how many stars an interesting Github repository has gained or lost in a month? *(IT hosting doesn't provide information on star decrement, even to the owner of their own projects)*.
+Shotstars takes care of calculating and visualizing not only this, but much, much more.
+In addition to statistics, the tool can identify repositories with **𐔥ᥲkᥱ ᥉tᥲr᥉**.
-Shotstars will care about and count specifically those GitHub users who have removed, added stars to any project; or set their profile to "private"; or even left the platform entirely.
-In addition to statistics, the tool allows you to identify repositories with fake stars.

 **Claimed functions:**
 - [X] Shotstars will help find and expose naked kings and their retinue *(fact: stars in some repositories are inflated).*
-- [X] Shotstars calculates parameters: aggressive marketing, trend, fake stars, peak of popularity and its date.
+- [X] Shotstars calculates parameters: aggressive marketing, projected growth, fake stars, peak of popularity and its date.
 - [X] Shotstars will calculate progress or regression over the last month *(median - trend in percentage change and average - calculated in fact in times).*
 - [X] Shotstars Shotstars will calculate the names of the months that had the most and the least stars *(mode / anti-mode)*, and will also display the entire history of stars by quartiles, a similar calculation is made by year.
 - [X] Shotstars will output the longest period of time without adding stars.